 HSC has over 75 clinical facilities affiliated with our Clinical Assistant Prep (CAP) program in Tallahassee, Florida.
-We offer clinical internships in family medicine, rural medicine, pediatrics, obstetrics and gynecology, plastic surgery, dermatology, ophthalmology, orthopedics, gastroenterology, nephrology, infectious disease, urgent care and cardiology.
+We offer clinical internships in family medicine, rural medicine, pediatrics, obstetrics and gynecology, plastic surgery, ENT, general surgery, dermatology, ophthalmology, orthopedics, gastroenterology, nephrology, infectious disease, urgent care and cardiology.
 We have clinical sites in Leon County, Wakulla County, and occasionally Palm Beach County, Broward County, and Miami-Dade County. **Internships outside of Leon County are not guaranteed.
 Any internship outside of the Tallahassee area must be pre-approved through the HSC Director prior to registering.

 Every student has the opportunity to select their top five choices of specialties that they are interested in for their clinical placement.
 They will be placed in one of their specialties of interest at our Mini-Match orientation prior to starting the clinical internship.

 REQUIREMENTS: The student must have an academic average of 85% or higher and a 90% or higher in course attendance to be placed in a clinical internship.
 A student will be required to do a level II criminal background and drug screening (approximately $150.00), provide an immunization record, TB skin test within the last 12 months, COVID vaccine and/or negative COVID test prior to placement, and any additional documents requested by the clinical internship facility.